 Selection Criteria

 We employ a holistic review process to identify qualified candidates who are prepared to understand and address the unique challenges facing our West Philadelphia community.
-We have no absolute requirements or cutoffs, but applicants who are invited to interview generally exhibit:
+Applicants who are invited to interview generally exhibit:

 We seek candidates with diverse interests, backgrounds, and life experiences.
 We do not discriminate on the basis of race, ethnicity, religion, national origin, gender, sexual orientation, age, disability, pregnancy, childbirth, or medical conditions.

 We recognize that societal forces of oppression often adversely impact applicants who are underrepresented in medicine.
-We invite applicants to share any personal, familial or structural barriers that have impacted their trajectory towards becoming a physician in their Personal Statement and/or their Impactful Experience so that we may account for this in our application review process.
+We invite applicants to share any personal, familial or structural barriers that have impacted their trajectory towards becoming a physician in their Personal Statement and/or their Impactful Experience so that we may better understand your lived experiences.

 As a result of years of intentional efforts to create a supportive and affirming training environment for members of underrepresented groups, we have seen our residency program become increasingly diverse and more concordant with the community we serve.